 I’m sure it’s no surprise to you that these cookies are very simple to make.

 First, make your dough.
 Beat the butter, sugar, and vanilla extract in a stand-up mixer until the butter is light and fluffy.
 Next, add the flour and mix until it’s just combined.
 Finally, add your finely chopped nut.
 The nuts will likely stick to the bottom of your mixing bowl, so I find that this step is best done by hand.

-Next bake the cookies the cookies.
+Next bake the cookies.
 Shape the dough into balls about 2 tablespoons big and place them on a parchment-lined baking sheet.
 Bake the cookies for 25-30 minutes at 300 until the cookies are firm.
 To check for doneness, cut a cookie in half.
 The cookie should be fairly crumbly and cooked all the way through.

 That’s it!
 So easy.

 Tips and Trick for making the PERFECT Snowball.

 - Start with cold butter.
 This will help the cookies keep their shape while baking.

 - Do not over-mix the batter.
 Mix it until the flour is just incorporated as to not developed too much gluten.

-- Bake a a low temperature.
+- Bake a low temperature.
 We want the insides of these cookies to bake fully for their shortbread texture.